Food Design Lab, future anthropology

-The New Eating Habits research lab by design (Design Lab) is dedicated to the entire eating system.
+The Food Design research lab by design is dedicated to the entire eating system.
 It brings together public and private stakeholders, companies, associations, regional authorities and academics, in the field of food products, as well as presentation devices for all spaces, products and services for food.

 • Identity and representations based on Jean-Anthelme Brillat-Savarin’s saying: "Tell me what you eat, and I will tell you what you are."